fromtheexchange/image2svg-awesome/README.md

 [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)

-# Awesome PNG to SVG
+# Awesome Image to SVG

-PNG to SVG is all about image tracing and vectorization—the conversion of a raster image (jpg/png) to a vector image (svg).
+Image to SVG is all about image tracing and vectorization—the conversion of a raster image (jpg/png) to a vector image (svg).

 ## Apps